ffidni/upsidedown-text/README.md

 # upsidedown-text
-App for making letter or symbol upside down.
+An App that can be used to make a letter/symbol upside down